Are you considering a water purification system for your home?

 Post Reverse Osmosis Processes

 In high-end home units, there are two further steps that can be taken.
-Reverse osmosis is fantastic but it doesn’t remove everything from the water.
+Reverse osmosis is fantastic but it doesn’t remove everything

 In some filtration units, a second activated carbon filter comes after the water goes through the reverse osmosis membrane.
 This usually uses a smaller carbon particulate than the pre-filter.